tags in alphabetical order

 We order suggested tags in the tagging module by their popularity with your existing images, working from the idea that when tag X occurs, you frequently want to attach tag Y as well.

 #1 all tags that have been attached with this current tag, ordered by number of occurrences

 I don't see how we can alphabetise that list and still provide any semblance of ordering based on occurrence.

-#2 Updated by Ivan Tarozzi about 7 years ago
+#2 Updated by Ivan Tarozzi over 7 years ago

 I prefer alphabetical order too.
 When I need to apply a tag or decide if create a new tag and how to organize it in hierarchical way, I don't find useful popularity order.